rchikhi/rust-seq2kminmers/README.md

 # rust-seq2kminmers

-* Rust crate to convert any DNA sequence to an iterator of its kminmers.
+Rust crate to convert any DNA sequence to an iterator of its kminmers.
+It is useful for rust-mdbg.

 * Uses NtHash1 behind the scenes.
-Allows fast iteration in HPC-space but reports positions in original sequence space.

-* This crate is useful for rust-mdbg.
+* Allows fast iteration in HPC-space but reports positions in original sequence space.